daisyfoto/resume/README.md

 ## 🌟 Achievements

+* Built and scaled an iOS team from the ground up
 * Built a high-performing team with fast product delivery
 * Ensured no bus factor: all team members capable across codebase by pairing
 * Achieved 90%+ unit test coverage using Codecov